Maria-mbugua/Barcode/README.md

     python generate_barcode.py <data> [--barcode_type <type>] [--output_filename <filename>]

-1. '<data>': The data you want to encode in the barcode.
+1. 'data': The data you want to encode in the barcode.
 2. '--barcode_type <type>': Optional.
 The type of barcode to generate.
 Default is 'code128'.
 See Supported Barcode Types for available options.
 3. '--output_filename <filename>': Optional.
 The filename to save the generated barcode image (without extension).
 Default is 'barcode'.